-- Protect against unauthorized access to and acquisition of the information that is likely to result in a material risk of identity theft or other fraud to the individual to whom the information relates.
+- Shield against unauthorized access to and acquisition of the information that is likely to result in a material risk of identity theft or other fraud to the individual to whom the information relates.

 The industry recognized cybersecurity frameworks listed in Section 1354.03 of the Revised Code include:

-- The Framework for Improving Critical Infrastructure Cyber Security developed by the National Institute of Standards and Technology (NIST) and certain other NIST publications.
+- The Framework for Improving Critical Infrastructure Cyber Security, developed by the National Institute of Standards and Technology (NIST) and certain other NIST publications.